stanford-rc/www.sherlock.stanford.edu/README.md

 #### Editing on GitHub

-Markdown pages can be edited directly within the GitHub web interface, or from the Sherlock documentation pages themselves.
+Once you've [forked the repo][url_fork], Markdown pages can be edited directly within the GitHub web interface, or from the Sherlock documentation pages themselves.
 Each page features a pencil icon on the top-right corner.

 Clicking on that icon will automatically fork the repository and bring up the GitHub editor interface.
 You can then modify the file with your changes.
 Once